taufik-nurrohman/markdown/README.md

 ### `with`

-A very simple extension system.
-Pass a list of callables there.
-It will modify the data structure before it becomes a HTML string:
+A very simple extension system:

 ~~~ php
 <?php use function x\markdown\from;